valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 **2. Find a lightweight tool to always keep in touch to your pair 🗣️**

-Even if TeamViewer is smart enough to offer you sound/video features to keep in touch to your pair during the process,
-personally I didn't have a such a great experience using its audio features on my Linux machine, so I dropped it and kept using it only for remote control.
+Even if TeamViewer is smart enough to offer you sound/video features to keep in touch to your pair during the process,   personally I didn't have such a great experience using its audio features on my Linux machine, so I dropped it and kept using it only for remote control.

 The commonly agreed choice in my team was using the Slack calls.
 We were already using [Slack](https://slack.com) for team communication, so we happily gave the Slack calls a try when this feature was released.
-And we didn't regret it.
+And we didn't regret it!

 **3. Find a suitable way to do a remote architecture design 🎨**